jnozzi/cocoadev.com/markdown/ServingTheNetworkDirectory.md

 /Volumes/Share/Applications  -maproot=root -network=10.0.1.0 -mask=255.255.255.0

 Your server won't start serving this export until nfsd is restarted.
 The simplest way to do this is to reboot the server.
-Or for the more technically inclined... if it's already running you can     killall -HUP nfsd, and if it's not running you can run the startup script in     /System/Library/General/StartupItems/NFS/NFS.
+Or for the more technically inclined... if it's already running you can     killall -HUP nfsd, and if it's not running you can run the startup script in     /System/Library/StartupItems/NFS/NFS.
 Both need to be done as root.

 *Some way to modify all the client machines to mount the server.
-If you have a General/NetInfo domain set up, you can make the change in the root domain and every machine in the domain will pick it up automatically.
-If you don't have a General/NetInfo domain set up, you can just do it for each individual machine manually.
+If you have a NetInfo domain set up, you can make the change in the root domain and every machine in the domain will pick it up automatically.
+If you don't have a NetInfo domain set up, you can just do it for each individual machine manually.

-Since I don't want to get too deep into the gory details of setting up a General/NetInfo domain, here's how you can set up an individual machine manually.
+Since I don't want to get too deep into the gory details of setting up a NetInfo domain, here's how you can set up an individual machine manually.
 Go onto that machine, and do the following:

 % echo "server.example.org:/Volumes/Share/Applications /Network/Applications nfs bg,rw,intr,ttl=0 0 0"